spxbhuhb/zakadabar-stack/doc/guides/libraries/accounts/Oauth.md

     /api/auth/<name>/callback

-Provider redirects back here after authentication.
+The provider redirects back here after authentication.

 Callback URL with full protocol and host declaration must be registered as allowed redirect_url in the provider.
 After successful authentication a session created for authenticated user and the browser redirects again to the root page.

-### external app (android app) using this provider
+### Using From External App (Android)

-login syntax:
+Login syntax:

     /api/auth/<name>/login?app=<external-app-link>